Downtown in Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers.
 In addition, it is included in the The Historic National Road series list.
 A significant historical year for this entry is 1745.

 Location.
-39° 24.843′ N, 77° 24.547′ W. Marker is in Frederick, Maryland, in Frederick County.
-Marker is at the intersection of East Patrick Street (State Highway 144) and Maxwell Alley, on the left when traveling east on East Patrick Street.
+This marker has been replaced by another marker nearby.
+It was located near 39° 24.843′ N, 77° 24.547′ W. Marker was in Frederick, Maryland, in Frederick County.
+It was in Downtown.
+It was at the intersection of East Patrick Street (State Highway 144) and Maxwell Alley, on the left when traveling east on East Patrick Street.
 Touch for map.
-Marker is in this post office area: Frederick MD 21701, United States of America.
+Marker was at or near this postal address: 57 Maxwell Ave, Frederick MD 21701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-One Vast Hospital (a few steps from this marker); 1862 Antietam Campaign (within shouting distance of this marker); Hospitals in Frederick (within shouting distance of this marker); Loats Female Orphan Asylum of Frederick City (about 400 feet away, measured in a direct line); Market & Patrick Streets (about 400 feet away); Diehl Memorial Fountain (about 400 feet away); Hood College (about 400 feet away); Civil War Hospital Center (about 400 feet away).
+At least 8 other markers are within walking distance of this location: A different marker also named Frederick (here, next to this marker); One Vast Hospital (a few steps from this marker); 1862 Antietam Campaign (within shouting distance of this marker); Hospitals in Frederick (within shouting distance of this marker); The Rotary Club of Frederick (within shouting distance of this marker); Loats Female Orphan Asylum of Frederick City (about 400 feet away, measured in a direct line); Market & Patrick Streets (about 400 feet away); Diehl Memorial Fountain (about 400 feet away).
 Touch for a list and map of all markers in Frederick.

 More about this marker.
 "The John Thomas Schley House, rendered in an artist's conception, stood here until it was demolished in 1853," is on the lower left of the marker.